Dr. Kraig Schell

 - Undergraduate: Motivation

-- Graduate: Motivation, Occupational Health Psychology
+- Graduate: Motivation, Consultation Techniques

 I am interested in working with organizations of all types on issues of patient safety, patient engagement, employee well-being, and motivation, both to generate research and to improve organizational functioning.
 I specialize in health care settings but would enjoy all types of industry partnerships.
 I am available for customized projects, training sessions, and organizational analysis and feedback initiatives.
 Clients have included Shannon Hospital, West Texas Counseling, RxLaw, City of San Angelo, and ISMP/MED-Errs.